 • • • Bangaram Island • • •

 The island assures scenic vistas, uninterrupted solitude, and tranquility.
-Not just tranquility, but the islands offers an amazing diving and snorkeling experience.
+Not just tranquility, but the islands offer an amazing diving and snorkeling experience.
 The coral reefs here are teeming with multi-hued schools of fish and the shallow lagoon makes it perfect to swim.
-You can snorkel at sites of a shipwreck or dive to get up close and personal with the vibrant and colourful corals.
+You can snorkel at sites of a shipwreck or dive to get up close and personal with the vibrant and colorful corals.

 • • • Stay • • •